kiddyboots216/dp-custom/README.md

 # dp-custom
-Custom DP code in PyTorch to generate experiments for various papers.
+To quickly reproduce results for DP fine-tuning on CIFAR10, just install;
+  - pytorch
+  - numpy
+  - torchvision
+  - timm
+  - fastdp from https://github.com/awslabs/fast-differential-privacy (preferred to opacus for a number of reasons)
+  - tqdm

+And then just cd into dp_finetuning and run 'python finetune_classifier_dp.py'

-To quickstart with DP finetuning for the ICML submission with ID 1320, run the following command:
+For more general experiment reproduction, run the following command:

 ```
 python {script}.py\